-Richland Township is a township in Allegheny County, Pennsylvania.
-The population was 11,100 at the 2010 census.
-Located approximately 18 miles northwest of the City of Pittsburgh or downtown, the area features endless rolling hills, streams, an 80 acre Richland Community Park and horse trails in a semi-rural community setting.
+Richland Township is a township in Allegheny County, Pennsylvania, located approximately 18 miles northwest of the City of Pittsburgh or downtown, the area features endless rolling hills, streams, an 80-acre Richland Community Park and horse trails in a semi-rural community setting.

 Historical Places Around Richland Township